ViiSkor/SatelliteImgOfShips/README.md

 │
 ├── notebooks                <- Notebooks for analysis and testing │   ├── airbus-eda           <- Notebooks for EDA
-│   └── Kaggle_Notebook      <- Notebooks for Kaggle notebook that was used to run this project and inference testing.
+│   └── kaggle-notebook      <- Notebooks for Kaggle notebook that was used to run this project and inference testing.
 │
 ├── core                     <- Code for use in this project.
 │   ├── data                 <- Example python package - place shared code in such a package